beactivera/100-days-of-code/README.md

 ### 34 - React Documentation
 I will spend this day on reading documentation and getting to know features of React.js

+### break
+I needed to take a break since studies and holidays.
+Tomorrow I will go back on track
+- finish docs with uploading files as 'test files'
+- practising, pracitsing !

 ### - React App - continued
 http://create-react-app.dev/docs/getting-started/